 Most departments of Basel University are located in the heart of the old city.
-The Department of English is housed in three adjacent buildings on Nadelberg, two minutes from the market square.
+The Department of English is housed in two adjacent buildings on Nadelberg, two minutes from the market square.
 The oldest of these, at the back of a cobbled courtyard, is also the oldest stone building in Basel.
 It was already called "Schönes Haus" ("Beautiful House") when it was first mentioned in a document in 1294, because of its wealth and decorative splendour.
 For centuries it continued to be the home of rich citizens, among them Rudolph Wettstein, who represented the Swiss at the Peace of Westphalia negotiations in 1648; the coat-of-arms over one of the portals is that of the Karger family, who owned the building in the 17th and 18th centuries.
 During the Council of Basel (1431-49) church dignitaries were entertained in the great hall on the ground floor, notable for its painted ceiling (the oldest non-ecclesiastical one in Switzerland); it serves as a lecture theatre today.
 Guests lodged in the building included Duke Philip of Burgundy (1454), Duke Albrecht of Bavaria (1473), and Prince John of Orange (1479).

 In the 1960s the buildings were carefully restored, and given to the university in 1968.
 In one of the rooms, which now serves the department as a library, a Gothic wooden ceiling saved from the ruins of another building was added.
 The cellar of the "Schönes Haus" was converted into a studio theatre, seating about 100 people, which is run by the department.

 Today, with the growth of the department over the last few decades, the buildings have almost become too small.
 But their atmosphere continues to outweigh any such disadvantages.